Autopsy Room Four: Plot

+The story is set in King's fictional town of Derry, Maine.

 Howard Cottrell awakes from some form of unconsciousness to find himself laid out in an autopsy room.
 As the doctors prepare to begin, Howard struggles to come to grips with what is happening.

 After realizing that he isn't dead, Howard deduces that he is in a paralysed state.
 Howard tries to somehow inform the doctors of this fact before they cut into him.

 While prepping Cottrell's body, the doctor in charge, Katie Arlen, finds shrapnel wounds around his nether regions.
-While she is absent-mindedly examining these, another doctor rushes into the room to inform them that Howard is still alive.
+While she is absent-mindedly examining these, an intern rushes into the room to inform them that Howard is still alive.
 Katie looks down – to find herself holding Howard's erect penis.

 In a humorous afternote, Howard explains that he was possibly bitten by a very rare snake, causing the deathlike paralysis.
 Another one of the doctors discovered that same snake in his golf bag and was promptly bitten.
 It's presumed that he will recover.
 Howard adds that he and Katie dated for a while, but parted due to an embarrassing issue in the boudoir (he was impotent unless she was wearing rubber gloves).